 Spindrift2 (Banque Populaire V)

-The Banque Populaire V also known as Spindrift2 was founded in 2011 and the VPLP-designed behemoth is a Jules Verne Trophy holder.
+The Banque Populaire V is also known as Spindrift2 was founded in 2011 and the VPLP-designed behemoth is a Jules Verne Trophy holder.
 The trophy won for a circumnavigation with a time of 45 days with Loick Peyron at the helm in 2012.
-The largest racing trimaran in the world, proved to be the fastest to cross the northern Atlantic in 2009.
+The largest racing trimaran in the world proved to be the fastest to cross the northern Atlantic in 2009.

 GC32 Version 2

 Wish to see a sailboat breeze and fly, lifting easily out of water in true wind speeds?
 GC32 Version 2, the fastest foiling catamaran, can speed up to 40 knots (46 mph).
 It is light, can be easily controlled in the air, and can accelerate at top speeds.
 It is similar to AC72-style and upgraded with design changes in the rudders and daggerboards.
-The sailboat has a huge-fan-following at the America’s Cup.
+The sailboat has a huge-fan-following at America’s Cup.

-All eyes on the Little America’s Cup, popularly called C-cats.
+All eyes on Little America’s Cup popularly called C-cats.
 The C Class is a lightweight vessel usually focused on cutting-edge multihull racing, and racing at regatta off Falmouth, England.
 C-cats are tall and can extend 40-feet out of water achieving extremely high speeds even with moderate wind.
 With some pioneering work on the wing sails, the sailboat is all set to lead in the context of full foiling.

 The Yellow Pages Endeavour (Macquarie Innovation), Comanche, Mod70, and IDEC3, are some more vessels which reminisce of great sailing.